 - KPIs are measures that quantify objectives and enable the measurement of strategic performance

-A Critical Success Factors (CSF) would be something that needs to be in place to achieve that objective; for example, the launch of a new product or service.
+A Critical Success Factor (CSF) would be something that needs to be in place to achieve that objective; for example, the launch of a new product or service.
 For example: KPI = Number of new customers CSF = Installation of a call centre for providing managing the customers top – see Sample KPIs Critical Success Factors (CSF) Factors A plan should be designed and implemented in a way that considers an environment for growth and profits as well as takes into consideration the following typical Critical Success Factors:

 - Money: Positive cash flow, revenue growth, access to finance and profit margins

 - The future: Acquiring new customers and/or distributors

 - Customer satisfaction: How happy are they?